dottjt/plastic/chapters/05-therapy.md

 <!-- Human Fantasy Discussion -->

-Every man dreams.
+Everyone dreams.
 It's on the cover of every magazine, staring you down in a bid to prove just who can be more successful.
 The hot, dashing young man covered in a ripple of

 There are some with a fantasy to discuss a big-breasted child with a severe OCD for sucking cock.